mohameddhaoui/mohameddhaoui.github.io/_pages/ml.md

 A series of articles dedicated to machine learning.

-## Machine Learning Basics
+## Machine Learning

-[Basics and Motivation](https://mohameddhaoui.github.io/machinelearning/RNN/) : A first approach to machine learning.
+[Deep Learning and LSTM ](https://mohameddhaoui.github.io/machinelearning/RNN/) : A first approach to machine learning.
 We'll go over the main motivations, the main kind of algorithms, what they can be used for...

-[Supervised Learning Cheat Sheet](https://mohameddhaoui.github.io/machinelearning/cheatsheet/) : A cheat sheet that recaps the main supervised learning algorithms.
-It includes an illustration, and the minimization problem for each of them.